drjoschua/nr-litteratur/UU-ASS.md

 Det fins noen tekster som handler om evaluringsmetoder for universell utforming:
 * [Evaluation of Accessibility Testing Methods.
 Which Methods Uncover What Type of Problems?](#evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems)

+Research by Bai et al. (2016) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.
+They showed that no single method is superior to any other, but presented evidents that a combination of expert testing methods can give good results.

 ## Evaluation of Accessibility Testing Methods.
 Which Methods Uncover What Type of Problems?